-Co-requisite: Concurrent registration LAS 110 and placement.
+Co-requisite: Concurrent registration CIV 110.
 Practice in the basics of academic writing, including a focus on the writing process.
 Students will strengthen writing skills through weekly large group workshops and appointments with a writing center tutor.
 Pass/No credit basis.